How to Delete an Amazon Review (Plus 6 More Crucial Review Questions)

 We designed this Amazon request a review tool as a must-have dashboard for sellers who like their data easy to reach and simplified.

 Seller Assistant allows sellers to:

 - Engage with dozens of customers in seconds

 - Ensure those who receive your request are only customers who have not already received an external request

 - Have access to review requests anywhere, since Seller Assistant lives within our chrome extension.
-You can hop in right from your Seller Central Account.
+You can access this feature directly from your Seller Central Account.

 - Customize how you send reviews.
 Only your most recent order?
 All orders from the past 30 days?
 No problem.

-- Remain fully compliant with Amazon’s Terms of Service.
+- Remain fully compliant with Amazon guidelines.
 Seller Assistant uses Amazon’s pre-generated templates, so you never have to worry about what color hat you’re wearing.

 What are the Best Ways to Get Amazon Reviews on a New Product?